antrea-io/antrea/docs/service-loadbalancer.md

 ## Service external IP management by Antrea

-Antrea supports external IP management for Services of type LoadBalancer since version 1.5, which can work together with `AntreaProxy` or `kube-proxy` to implement Services of type LoadBalancer, without requiring an external load balancer.
+Antrea supports external IP management for Services of type LoadBalancer since version 1.5, which can work together with Antrea Proxy or `kube-proxy` to implement Services of type LoadBalancer, without requiring an external load balancer.
 With the external IP management feature, Antrea can allocate an external IP for a Service of type LoadBalancer from an